-Also known as the Princess of Hill Station, Kodaikanal is just the right blend of culture and traditions.
-Yes, Kodaikanal’s perfect landscapes, waterfalls along with the magnificent rolling hills make it an incredible travel getaway worth exploring.
-So, if you are looking for a place to breathe out all your worries then you must absolutely give this place a try.
+So, if you are looking for a place to breathe out all your worries then, you must absolutely give this place a try.

-As per the archaeological evidence of this particular region, the human habitation dates back to the early Chera Dynasty.
-Yes, artefacts like earthen pots found in this site somewhat prove that the earliest residents of this area were the Palaiyar tribals.
+As per the archaeological evidence of this particular region, the human habitation dates back to as early as the Chera Dynasty.
+The artefacts like earthen pots found at this site somewhat prove that the earliest residents of this area were the Palaiyar tribals.

-Kodai Lake.
+1. Kodai Lake.
 Visiting the Kodai lake will be an interesting experience for you.
 The most likeable part about this lake is its wonderful aura.
-It is also quite famous for its boating, riding, cycling and many other things.
-So, why not try it?
-You surely won’t regret it!
+It is also quite famous for boating, riding, cycling and many other things.

-Bear Shola Falls.
-Hearing the name of this place will make you think about everything which it is a possibility of.
+2. Bear Shola Falls.
+Hearing the name of this place may make you think about something dramatic.
 Definitely, it is quite an intriguing place.
 It has also been said that there were many bears who used to drink water from these falls and hence the name of this place was given as the Bear Shola Falls.
-Maybe that was in the past because today you won't get to see any bears here.
+Maybe that was in the past because today you don't get to see any bears here.
 But still, this tourist destination is definitely worth your time.

-Pillar Rocks.
+3. Pillar Rocks.
 Remember Avatar?
-The Pillar Rocks looks somewhat like the Hallelujah Mountains.
-Those huge flying mountains will mesmerize you with their charm in the movie and in reality too.
-If you visit Kodaikanal you would definitely recommend this place to others too.
+The Pillar Rocks look somewhat like the Hallelujah Mountains.
+Those huge flying mountains will mesmerize you with their charm in the movie and (although not flying) in reality too.
+If you visit Kodaikanal this place is undeniably a must-visit.

-Green Valley View.
-The scenic expanse of this place is something which you won't have seen before.
-The very air and the cloud formation in the vast sky creates a scene that you won't be able to resist yourself from taking a photograph of it.
+4. Green Valley View.
+The scenic expanse of this place is something which you must not have seen before.
+The very air and the cloud formation in the vast sky creates a scene that would turn you into a photographer.
 You would perhaps have never experienced such vastness and beauty of nature before.

-Berijam Lake.
-This site is located at the old site where once, Fort Hamilton used to stand tall and proud.
+6. Berijam Lake.
+It is located at the old site where once, Fort Hamilton used to stand tall and proud.
 This place is open from 9 am to 3 pm.
 And the entry here is free.
 You can hire a jeep along with a few other people to explore the wildlife and it would be one of the most amazing travel experiences for you.

-Kodaikanal is all about experiencing wonderful weather conditions, cliffs, it about nature and everything good.
-From Delhi, Mumbai, Bengaluru and Kolkata you will need to cover an approximate distance of around 2,644 km, 1,457 km, 467 km, 2,196 km respectively.
-Let’s discuss, how you can reach to Kodaikanal via the following routes.
+Kodaikanal is all about experiencing wonderful weather conditions, cliffs, nature, and everything beautiful.
+From Delhi, Mumbai, Bengaluru and Kolkata you will need to cover an approximate distance of around 2,644, 1,457, 467, 2,196 km respectively.
+Let’s discuss how you can reach Kodaikanal via the following routes.

 By Train.
 The nearest train station from Kodaikanal is the Kodai Railway station situated at an approximate distance of 80 km.
 This railway station lies between Dindigul and Madurai.
-This railway station is also considered as a local business hub.
+It is also considered as a local business hub.
 Yes, the presence of retail shops that are open 24x7 attracts a great number of tourists which is good for the economy of this place.

 In close proximity to this station lies the Mariamman temple where you can make a visit and seek blessings of the deity where Shakti is worshipped in her Suyambu form.